Ihr Hochbeet richtig befüllen

 • This variant takes a relatively long time and is therefore not suitable for spontaneous filling.

-As the fill material sinks and compacts over time, it will eventually become necessary raised bed to refill.
-The most important reasons for a refill are:
+As the filling material sinks and compacts over time, it will eventually be necessary to raised bed The main reasons for refilling are:

 • New material for the natural rotting processes

-• Re-layer as the layers will mix over time
+• Re-layer as the layers mix over time

 • Use of the entire space in the raised bed

-About that raised bed Refilling is usually done using a rake to move the top layer of one half to the side.
-Then add light grass clippings, compost or animal manure.
-The earth is then pulled back onto its side and the same is done with the other side.
-This means that the filling is back to full height in the spring, new nutrients become available and the new material from the lower part of the Raised beds brings new heat from decomposition, which stimulates growth even better next year.
+To raised bed To refill the soil, the top layer of one half is usually raked to the side.
+Then light grass clippings, compost or animal manure are added.
+The soil is then pulled back to its side and the same is done with the other side.
+This means that the soil is back to its full height in spring, new nutrients are available and the new material from the lower part of the soil is removed. raised bed brings new rotting heat, which stimulates growth even better next year.
 So you can continue to look forward to a rich harvest.